3 - Control Flow

 ; /* skip white space characters */

-there is no initialization or re-initialization, so the while
+there is no initialization or re-initialization, so the while seems most

 natural.

-is clearly superior when there is a simple initialization and
+The for is clearly superior when there is a simple initialization and

 re-initialization, since it keeps the loop control statements close together and